Andrew E. K. Benham: Post-Civil War

 In 1892, Benham went to Spain on the USS Newark in commemoration of the 400th Anniversary of Columbus' sailing.
-He was known for breaking the blockade of the Port of Rio de Janeiro during the Revolta de Armada in 1893.
+He was known for breaking the blockade of the Port of Rio de Janeiro during the Revolta da Armada in 1893.
 He participated in the investigation against Rear Admiral Winfield Scott Schley after the Battle of Santiago.
 Benham commanded the North Atlantic Station from June 30, 1893 to January 1894 and commanded the South Atlantic Station from January 12 to April 10, 1894, when he was placed on the retired list.
 He afterward served as prize commissioner for the Georgia district from July 1898 to February 6, 1899, and was a member of the Board of Awards.

 Personal life

 He married Emma Hester Seaman (1833–1924), the daughter of Henry John Seaman (1805–1861) and Katherine Sarah (née Seaman) Seaman (1813–1896).
 They had three children: a daughter who died in infancy c.
 1866; Henry Kennedy Benham born in 1867 and who died of appendicitis in 1904; and Edith Wallace Benham (1874–1962), who married James Meredith Helm and served for 25 years as the Social Secretary for the White House under Woodrow Wilson, Franklin Delano Roosevelt, and Harry Truman.

 After retiring, Benham lived at 1315 20th Street NW in Washington, D.C.
 In April 1897, his house on Fresh Kill Road in Staten Island burned down.
 Benham died on August 11, 1905, at his summer home in Mahopac, New York.
 He was buried in Arlington National Cemetery.